 EU – Directive on single-use plastics

-The EU Directive “on the reduction of the impact of certain plastic products on the environment” entered into force in July 2019.
+The EU Directive “on the reduction of the impact of certain plastic products on the environment” entered into force on July 5, 2019.
 Member states have two years to transpose the legislation into their national law.

 WHO – Framework Convention on Tobacco Control (FCTC)

 We continue to follow the evolution of the WHO FCTC.
-The Protocol to Eliminate Illicit Trade in Tobacco Products (the Protocol) came into force on 25 September 2018.
-The eighth session of the FCTC Conference of the Parties (COP8) and the first session of the Meeting of the Parties to the Protocol (MOP1) took place in October 2018.
+The Protocol to Eliminate Illicit Trade in Tobacco Products (the Protocol) came into force on September 25, 2018.
+The ninth session of the FCTC Conference of the Parties (COP9) and the second session of the Meeting of the Parties to the Protocol (MOP2) took place in November 2021.

-At these FCTC events in 2018, there were no new recommendations or decisions that directly impacted the JT Group and our products.
-As the decisions made at these events can have far-reaching implications for our consumers, wider society, and our business, we continue to closely monitor the evolution of the FCTC and the Protocol, and are preparing for COP9 and MOP2 in 2021.
+At these FCTC events in 2021, there were no new recommendations or decisions that directly impacted the JT Group and our products.
+As the decisions made at these events can have far-reaching implications for our consumers, wider society, and our business, we continue to closely monitor the evolution of the FCTC and the Protocol, and are preparing for COP10 and MOP3 in future.
 Although we continue to be denied a voice at such events, we will continue to share our views with decision-makers wherever possible.

 Engaging with our stakeholders